Handling Core releases

 When are changes communicated?

-So a Low impact deprecation will be announced in headers 4 weeks before it is removed from typings and take effect on your Test environment.
-After that, there is a another 4 weeks before the deprecations are introduced on a production environment.
+Taking a look at the table with the categories, you can see how a Low impact deprecation would be announced in headers 4 weeks before it would be removed from typings and take effect on your Test environment.
+After that, there would be another 4 weeks before the deprecations are introduced on a Production environment.

 How to interpret information?

-• Every new weekly release, the number increased by +1
+. - Every new weekly Core release, the number increased by +1.

-• EVA API responses always contain your the current release number in the EVA-Version field.
+- EVA API response always contains the current release number in the EVA-Version field.

-So if your current release is 2.0.650, and we announce a deprecation takes effect in 2.0.682 then you know it is 32 weeks from now.
+So if your current release is 2.0.650, and we announce a deprecation takes effect in 2.0.682 then you know it is a Highest impact deprecation.
+After 2.0.682 you would have another 32 weeks before impacting Production environments - 2.0.714.

 So when (first) seeing a deprecation announcement: check how many weeks after your current week it takes effect to prioritise any changes.